gathering/gondul/README.rst

 As of this writing, tgnms is being split out of the original 'tgmanage' repository.
 This means sweeping changes and breakage.
-The actual code has been used in "production" during The Gathering 2016, but is probably broken right now for simple organizational reasons.
+The actual code has been used in "production" during The Gathering 2016, but is not very installable right now for practical reasons.

 Check back in a week or eight.